MattHatwey/Manemo/chapter3.md

 After playing for 6 hours, they went back to the Crystal tower with game prizes, candy in their pockets, stuffed toys, and more.
 Everyone looked surprised.

--
+-AS OF 2035-

 Calipi usually was in the Crystal tower.
 She didn't like attention from Manemos she didn't know.
 The only times she would go out was when she needed to buy food from the grocery.
-13
+14

 Kacchan seemed to have a completly different life hidden from her family.
 Kacchan's actual name was Pink, and she was one of the popular idols of Manemo Land.
 'Peekaboo IdoLz' was the name of the group she was in.
 It was a group of Lemon, who is a peekaboo(peekaboo is a type of bird),Mirage, and Pink.
 Mirage and Kacchan(Pink) were friends since elementary school.
 Pink had no friends.
 But she loved to dance.
 One day, a girl named Mirage sat next to her.
 Mirage was new at the school.
 They loved to dance.
 Pink brought a idol uniform to school, and so did Mirage.
 They would escape from school by climbing the fence(keep in mind that these two were still 7).
 They would go to big concerts, and would dance.
 They were always told that they weren't allowed inside, but they didn't care.
 Soon many Mirage and Pink had many fans.
 And 7 years later, they named their group 'Peekaboo IdoLz' because a peekaboo named Lemon joined and named the group.
 Everyone immediatly got used to Lemon in Pink and Mirage's live concert.
 A lot of Manemos were fans of Lemon, too.
 Kacchan also loves flame and Obsidian, and married Obsidian.
-13
+14

 Obsidian was a mysterious Manemo.
 He was the spirit of Flame, the youngest Manemo in Matt's family.
 Obsidian was summoned by the gods after Flame was sent to heaven one day.
 He married Kacchan.
-12
+13

 Snow loved to go outside, and feel the cool breeze.
 He liked Obsidian, who first appeared when Snow was 9.
 Snow also liked Flame.
 After 12 years, Snow still loves Calipi more than anyone in the world, and when he comes back home for dinner, Calipi would always wait in the entrance of the crystal tower.
 They even made a kid named Kiwi, who was two.
-12
+13

 Heather loves Meru.
 Heather's life was saved by Meru when she was born in a dark house abandoned by her parents.
 Meru and Heather made a kid named Haru.
 12